dderiso/gdtw/readme.md

 # GDTW

-_Please also visit the interactive demo site at [https://dderiso.github.io/gdtw](https://dderiso.github.io/gdtw)._
+_Please visit the documentation and interactive demo site at [https://dderiso.github.io/gdtw](https://dderiso.github.io/gdtw)._

 GDTW is a Python/C++ library that performs dynamic time warping.
 It is based on a paper by Dave Deriso and Stephen Boyd.